 To estimate monthly cost, we multiply power usage by hours of operation and convert to kilowatt-hours (kWh) before applying your local electric rate:

 This approach assumes steady power draw.
 Actual consumption may fluctuate if your equipment enters standby modes.
-Nonetheless, the estimate reveals how seemingly small devices contribute to your overall electricity bill.
+Including a standby wattage and duration field allows the calculator to account for devices that sip energy after you step away from the desk.

 Power | Daily Hours | Rate | Monthly Cost |